Posted on 14th February 2019 by Russell Phillips

-David Crawford, Chief Executive Officer of the Motor Industry Association says, “The January 2019 figures shows the new vehicle market begins the new year down on January 2018.
-There were 13,938 vehicles registered in the month of January down 6.0% (896 units) on January 2018.
+David Crawford, Chief Executive Officer of the Motor Industry Association says, “The January 2019 figures show the new vehicle market begins the new year down on January 2018.
+There were 13,938 vehicles registered in the month of January down 6.0% (896 units) in January 2018.
 Notwithstanding the lower result, it was still the second strongest January on record.”

 The total registrations of passenger and SUVs for January 2019 were down 7.9% (855 units) on 2018 volumes, and commercial vehicles were down by 1.0% (41 units) compared to the January 2018.